11 Best Mattresses For Side Sleepers in 2021

 On their website, Nolah ranks this bed a 5 or 6 out of 10 in regards to firmness, putting it right in that middle firmness level perfect for side sleepers.

 Nolah allows you to sort customer reviews by features such as “comfort,” “support,” “cooling,” “pressure relief,” and more, so it’s easy to see how each part of the bed holds up.
-Prominent phrases include how the mattress is “like waking up in a gently hug” or “like sleeping on a cloud.”
+Prominent phrases include how the mattress is “like waking up in a gentle hug” or “like sleeping on a cloud.”
 One reviewer jokingly complains the original Nolah mattress does its job too well, as now they’re afraid guests won’t want to leave their home in a timely manner.

 Nolah offers two other mattresses, the flippable Signature 12 with soft and firm sides and the luxury mattress Evolution 15.
 Both are designed to provide a more upgraded sleep experience than the original Nolah bed, though naturally, both are more expensive options.

 Nolah offers a 120-night sleep trial, which you can remove for a lower price.
 We recommend the sleep trial because it lets you thoroughly test out the mattress; no one wants to spend a lot on a mattress only to experience buyer’s remorse.
-If you and decide not to keep your mattress within that time period, they’ll pick it up for free and give you a refund.
+If you decide not to keep your mattress within that time period, they’ll pick it up for free and give you a refund.
 If you do decide to keep the mattress, it’s backed by a 15-year warranty.

 NOLAH ORIGINAL 10"